Dushess/PD2map_CapitolSavingsBank/README.md

 Our informer telling us about some other branch we can hit.
 Opened just like few month ago.
 We have basically branch like Harvest&Trustee, but bigger and served by other company.
-Seems to be medium government affilate bank.
+Seems to be medium government affilated bank.
 Be calm, that's not Federal Cash Reserve Bank, so that is not gonna be _really_ hard.

 _The plan_